NGCP/GCS/docs/communications/messages/gcs-vehicles-messages.rst

   :type: string

   The job being assigned to the vehicle to in order to complete the vehicle.
 This vehicle is capable of doing the job.

-.. confval:: options : Optional

-  :type: object

-  Object of key/value pairs that the vehicle's job needs.
-Currently none of our platforms need this.

 -------------------